East Friesland and its Tea Culture

-There are castles, ancient churches, abbeys, villages built on the top of artificial mounds, old fashioned windmills, canals and a wealth of flora and fauna covering the countryside, and throughout the region historic customs and traditions continue to be a part of everyday life.
-One of which is Friesentee, Frisian tea and its tea ceremony.
+There are castles, ancient churches and abbeys.
+Villages built on artificial mounds, ancient windmills, canals and a wealth of flora and fauna that covers the countryside.
+And throughout the region historic traditions are a part of everyday life.

-Unlike the rest of Germany, where coffee is more popular than beer, the number one beverage for East Friesens is their tea.
-With an average of 290 liters, about 80 gallons, for each person every year, they drink twelve times as much of it as other Germans and have first place in the World Tea Drinkers Championship.
+Unlike the rest of Germany, where coffee is more popular than beer, the number one beverage for East Friesens is their tea, and there is a huge selection to choose from.
+With an average of 300 liters, more than 80 gallons, for each person every year, they drink twelve times as much as other Germans, and are first place in the World Tea Drinkers Championship.

-Coffee does have some fans in East Frisia, or Ostfriesland as it is in German, however anyone who spurns tea is known as a 'Koffjenoese', a coffee nose.
+Coffee does have some fans in Ostfriesland, but anyone who spurns tea is known as a "Koffjenöös"...a Coffee Nose.

-Tea is so firmly rooted in East Frisian culture that during WW II the East Frisians were the only Germans granted extra tea rations.
-Beginning with 20 grams per month for anyone over 35 years old this ration was later increased to 30 grams as they complained it was not enough, and in addition they were also given 'Teetabletten', sweets made from sugar with tea flavoring.
+Tea is so firmly rooted in East Frisian culture that during WWII East Frisians were the only Germans granted extra tea rations.
+Beginning with 20 grams per month for anyone over 35 years old, this ration was later increased to 30 grams as they complained it was not enough, and in addition they were also given "Teetabletten".
+Candy made from sugar with tea flavoring.

-When enjoying a warming cup of Frisian tea away from the ever present North Sea wind, it is easy to imagine how the tradition grew amongst the wives of 18th century seafaring men, who left their cold and damp coastal homes to meet each other for a few hours during the hard winter days.
+When enjoying a warming cup of Frisian tea away from an ever present North Sea wind, which forms "Windlopers" the wind bent trees that line streets, it is easy to imagine how the tradition grew among the wives of 18th century seafaring men, who left their cold and damp coastal homes to meet each other for a few hours on hard winter days.

-Tea was first brought to Europe by the Dutch East India Company in 1610, Freisland shares a border with the Netherlands, and it was introduced to the Frisians at the beginning of the 18th century, who then drank it as an alternative to the alcohol which their Calvinist culture frowned upon, and also as a medicine.
+Tea was first brought to Europe by the Dutch East India Company in 1610, Freisland shares a border with the Netherlands, and it was introduced to the Frisians at the beginning of the 18th century.
+They drank it as an alternative to the alcohol that their Calvinist culture frowned upon; and also used it as a medicine.

-The good health and long lives of the Japanese and Chinese, who the traders and explorers had met and described, seemed to show tea to be some type of magic herb which heightened resistance to disease and cured all ills, from headaches and stomach problems to stress.
-In addition boiling water had proved to make it safer to drink, while, as the area is at a low altitude and has a peaty soil, the tea disguised the salty, earthy taste of the local water.
+The good health and long lives of the Japanese and Chinese, who the traders and explorers had met and described, seemed to show tea to be some type of magic herb that heightened resistance to disease and cured all ills; from headaches and stomach problems to stress.
+In addition boiling water had proved to make it safer to drink, while the area is at a low altitude and has peaty soil, so tea disguised the salty, earthy taste of the local water.

 Nevertheless the entire process of brewing and drinking Friesen Tea is almost like a sacred ritual, a tea ceremony filled with tradition, etiquette and superstition.

-There is quite a ceremony involved in making a cup of tea in East Friesland, which is always served with special sugar and cream.
+There is quite a ceremony involved in making that cup of tea, which is always served with special sugar and cream.

-Finding cream was easy as most households had a goat, but today special cow's cream not found outside East Frisia is used, although single cream makes an excellent substitute.
+Finding cream was easy as most households had a goat, but today a special cow's cream not found outside East Frisia is used; although single cream makes an excellent substitute.